RdtBui/the-shoppies/README.md

 - test on Mozilla Firefox and Safari.
 This website has already been tested succesfully on both Chromium, and Google Chrome
 - hide the API keys.
 Don't worry, the YouTube API key is a public one with a daily limit.
 You won't burn my wallet.

-Thanks for reaching the bottom of this page!
+Thanks for reading this far!